 They have things here for kids of all ages.

-The brand new Arrival Boards at LAUPT.
-I walked down the tunnel then up to Track 8 and I boarded the Superliner coach for my trip south to Fullerton.
-We left LAUPT right on time.
+The brand new arrival boards.
+Robin and I walked down the tunnel then up to Track 8 and boarded the Superliner coach for our trip south to Fullerton, leaving Los Angeles on time.

-A new San Francisco Cable warpped car at Redondo Jct.
+A Superliner coach with a new San Francisco cable car wrap at Redondo Jct.

-Santa Fe 3751 has a rod problem so it was not at either National Train Day 75th Anniversary of LAUPT or Fullerton Railroad Days events.
-I called Lets Talk Trains then relaxed the rest of the way to Fullerton.
-I detrained but had one last picture to take.
+Santa Fe 4-8-4 3751 had a rod problem so it was not at either event today.
+I called Let's Talk Trains then relaxed the rest of the way to Fullerton where we detrained but had one last picture to take.

-Pacific Surfliner 768 at Fullerton.
-I walked to the other side via stairs at the Harbor Blvd BNSF bridge.Fullerton Railroad Days 5/3/2014
+Pacific Surfliner 768.
+We walked to the other side via stairs at the Harbor Boulevard BNSF bridge.Fullerton Railroad Days 5/3/2014

-BNSF 7125 West welcomed me to Fullerton Railroad Days.
-I picked up a Coca Cola at the Santa Fe Cafe then entered the grounds of Fullerton Railroad Days 2014.
-I checked in at the American Passenger Rail Heritage Foundation Booth and found Winston Walker here in the shade of the tent.
+BNSF 7125 West welcomed me to the event.
+I picked up a Coca Cola at the Santa Fe Cafe then entered the grounds, checking in at the American Passenger Rail Heritage Foundation booth and found Winston Walker here in the shade of the tent.

-Kids enjoy the Garden Railroads here at Fullerton.
-Now I walked over to the Track 4 platform for the BNSF engines on display pictures.
+Children enjoy the Garden Railroads here at Fullerton.
+Now I walked over to the Track 4 platform for pictures of the BNSF engines on display.

 BNSF Signal Truck 22618.
 Now it was time to meet AC Adam.

-BNSF 4370 East arrived just as Pacific Surfliner 567 arrived into Fullerton.
-I called Lets Talk Trains to tell them about Fullerton as I finally caught up to AC Adam inside the Fullerton Railroad Days grounds.
-We talked for a few minutes before Winston, Christy and I went over to Track 3 to wait for Metrolink 662 that took us to Oceanside to cool off.
-We returned north on Metrolink 665 with the two of them getting off at Tustin and then I got off at Santa Ana.
-Tomorrow back to Fullerton Railroad Days 2014.Fullerton Railroad Days 5/4/2014
+BNSF 4370 East arrived just as Pacific Surfliner 567 arrived.
+I called Let's Talk Trains to tell them about Fullerton as I finally caught up to AC Adam inside the grounds.
+We talked for a few minutes before Winston, Christy and I went over to Track 3 to wait for Metrolink 662 which took us to Oceanside to cool off.
+We returned north on Metrolink 665 with the two of them getting off at Tustin, and then I detrained at Santa Ana.
+Tomorrow, back to Fullerton Railroad Days 2014.Fullerton Railroad Days 5/4/2014

-This morning I went to Oceanside on Pacific Surfliner 562.
-Just short of Oceanside we passed Pacific Surfliner 565 with the low level equipment with Amtrak Heritage Unit 145 as power.
-At Oceanside I switched to Metrolink 661 which I took to Fullerton Railroad Days.
-At Fullerton I met Steve Grande and we had a good conversation.
-Carl Morrison stopped by as did Cliff Prather of the Orange County Railroad Historical Society.
+This morning I went to Oceanside on Pacific Surfliner 562 and just short of Oceanside we passed Pacific Surfliner 565 with low-level equipment and Amtrak Heritage Unit 145 as power.
+At Oceanside I switched to Metrolink 661 which I took to Fullerton Railroad Days and met Steve Grande and we had a good conversation.
+Carl Morrison stopped by, as did Cliff Prather of the Orange County Railroad Historical Society.
 The booth today had the newest wood carving by Jackie Hadnot.

-A closer look at the Super Chief Carving.
-Once I was done, I took Metrolink 662 back to Santa Ana.
-Knowing that Pacific Surfliner 572 with Amtrak 145 on the point, I headed over to the Chestnut Ave grade crossing and got set up.
-I met two local railfans here.
+A closer look at this carving.
+Once finished, I took Metrolink 662 back to Santa Ana and knowing that Pacific Surfliner 572 had Amtrak 145 on the point, I headed over to the Chestnut Avenue grade crossing and set up, meeting two local railfans here.

-Pacific Surfliner 572 at Chestnut Ave.
+Pacific Surfliner 572 at Chestnut Avenue.
 After that I headed home for the rest of the day.